-If there's a small mistake in an application, or the Home Office wrongly rejects it, there's no chance to appeal - the application must be re-submitted and the fee paid again.
+If there's a small mistake in an application, or the Home Office rejects it or ignores or loses evidence, families then have to appeal to an immigration tribunal, which can cost £130 plus thousands in legal fees - with no guarantee that the judge will decide in their favour.
+The only other option is to resubmit the application and pay the fee again.

-Sam, another of our members, told us that the Home Office lost his and his wife's passports after submitting them as part of a visa application.
+Sam\, another of our members, told us that the Home Office lost his and his wife's passports after submitting them as part of a visa application.
 They were told to get new ones, at their own cost, despite the Home Office admitting their mistake.
 The Home Office then refused their original application on the grounds that that there was one mistaken date.
 He and his wife have since submitted a number of new applications, at huge financial cost to themselves.